AntonioMeireles/homebridge-vieramatic/README.md

 6. Just follow the instructions and that's it.

-7. If for some reason, things do not progress as expected, its probably a bug.
+7. If for some reason, things do not progress as expected, it is probably a bug.
    Please just [report](https://github.com/AntonioMeireles/homebridge-vieramatic/issues) it.

 ### the old fashioned way